2013: 49er Drumline

-The creation of the UNC Charlotte Marching Band has represented an extraordinary partnership between the Charlotte community and the university.
+The creation of UNC Charlotte's marching band has represented an extraordinary partnership between the Charlotte community and the university.

 The creation of the drumline generated a great deal of excitement in the Charlotte community, including an article in the Charlotte Observer.
 Time Warner News and WCNC came out to video the auditions on July 27, which were followed by a weeklong camp.
 When it was all said and done, 25 students would stake their claim to being inaugural members of the 49er Drumline.